geosolutions-it/MapStore2/docs/developer-guide/local-config.md

 ```

 ### projectionDefs configuration
-Custom CRS can be configured here.
+Custom CRS can be configured here, at root level of localConfig.json file.
 For example:
 ```
 "projectionDefs": [{
   "code": "EPSG:3003",